Skip to content

 }

-// I just need a stored order — read-only access
+// I need a stored order — read-only access, no lock needed.

 async loadItems(this: Persistent<Order>) {